markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 ### 3D

 Use sectors to create foundations of structures; you can [Extrude](../actions/#extrude) the linedefs of sectors to create walls and build up complex **3D** objects.

+In `DETAIL`, sectors are not structural world sectors.
+They are profile sectors attached to the currently active surface.

 ### 2D and 3D